-For stable istope analysis, samples were oven dried (60 °C, 48 hours), ground into a homogenous powder, weighed to the nearest 0.001 mg, then sent off to obtain isotopic values.
+For stable isotope analysis, samples were oven dried (60 °C, 48 hours), ground into a homogenous powder, weighed to the nearest 0.001 mg, then sent off to obtain isotopic values.
 Animal samples (~1.0 mg) and basal resources (~2.0 mg) were weighed into 8 x 5-mm tin capsules and analyzed for δ15N, δ13C, %C, %N and C:N ratio at the University of Wyoming Stable Isotope Facility using a Delta Plus XP Continuous Flow Stable Isotope Ratio Mass Spectrometer (Thermo Finnigan, Bremen, Germany) coupled to a Costech Analytical 4010 elemental analyzer.
-Carbon (13C:12C) and nitrogen (15N:14N) isotope ratios (R) were estimated relative to their respective International Atomic Energy Agency standards (Pee Dee Belemnite limestone and atmospheric nitrogen).
-Working internal standards were run as controls throughout analysis to ensure accurate measurements.
+Nitrogen (15N:14N) isotope ratios (R) were estimated relative to atmospheric nitrogen.
+Working internal standards were run as controls throughout the analyses to ensure accurate measurements.
 Isotopic values are reported in per mill delta notation (Eq.
 1):

 δ1 = RsampleRstandard+1 × 1000

-where δ1 is either 13C or 15N, and R is the ratio of the heavy to lighter isotope.
-Analytical error (i.e., 1 SD of lab standard) of sample runs was estimated at 0.07‰ (δ13C) and 0.18‰ (δ15N) for the invertebrates, and 0.04‰ (δ13C) and 0.1‰ (δ15N) for the fish.
+where δ1 is 15N, and R is the ratio of the heavy to lighter isotope.
+Analytical error (i.e., 1 SD of lab standard) of sample runs was estimated at 0.18‰ (δ15N) for the invertebrates, and 0.1‰ (δ15N) for fish.

 Data analysis

-Suitability of various taxonomic groups and feeding groups as baselines were based on the four updated criteria Although all analyses were performed for all taxonomic and feeding groups, selection occurred progressively from each criterion.
-For example, if a taxonomic group met the first criterion it would stay in the list of potential baselines and be evaluated for the second criterion, but if it did not meet the first criterion then it would be removed from the list.
-A common method for baselines corrections is to used bulk basal resources, so we also compared if using bulk basal resources would meet these criteria.
+Suitability of various taxonomic groups and feeding groups as baselines were based on the four updated criteria: 1) organisms should be easy to collect and widely distributed, 2) within-site δ15N variation should be low, 3) δ15N values should be correlated with geographic variability in δ15N values, and 4) trophic position of consumers calculated from the baseline should be independent of system-specific δ15N variability when there is no change in food consumption.
+Although all analyses were performed for all taxonomic and feeding groups, selection occurred progressively from each criterion.
+For example, if a taxonomic group met the first criterion, it would stay in the list of potential baselines and be evaluated for the second criterion, but if it did not meet the first criterion then it would be removed from the list.
+A common method for baselines corrections is to use an average of all basal resources, so we also evaluated if using basal resources would meet these criteria.

 The geographic distribution was expressed as the percentage of the 16 sites that contained a given taxonomic or feeding group.
 We used a cut off value of 75% of sites in the selection process as a reasonable value for identifying a taxonomic or feeding group with a wide distribution.
-Although 75% was chosen arbitrarily, Kristensen et al. (2016) included two taxa that would fall below this mark, and the baseline identified by Kristensen et al. (2016) was found at 78.9% of sites.
+Although 75% was chosen arbitrarily, Kristensen et al. (2016) included two taxa that would fall below this mark, and the optimal baseline identified by Kristensen et al. (2016) was found at 78.9% of sites.
 This makes our cutoff a more conservative measure of distribution while retaining the distribution levels of the best baselines in other studies.
 Taxonomic or feeding groups present at greater than 75% of sites were considered widely distributed.

 We calculated the mean coefficient of variation (CV) of δ15N values for each taxonomic and feeding group across sites.
 We calculated CV at the site level by dividing the standard deviation of δ15N signatures by the mean δ15N signature of each taxonomic or feeding group at each site.
 We then found the mean and 95% confidence intervals for each taxonomic and feeding groups across sites.
 A low coefficient of variation for δ15N indicates that a baseline candidate has a non-omnivorous diet.